 - gradient_accumulation_demo.py

-microbatch_size is the device-sized batch. effective_batch_size is the number of samples represented by one optimizer update.
+microbatch_size controls the samples processed by one forward pass. effective_batch_size counts the samples represented by one optimizer update.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.